telerik/kendo-ui-core/docs/controls/data-management/pivotgrid/how-to/filter-dimension-with-include.md

 ---
 title: Filter Using include Operator
-page_title: Filter Using include Operator | Kendo UI PivotGrid Widget
+page_title: Filter Using include Operator | Kendo UI PivotGrid
 description: "Learn how to use the include operator to filter the data in a Kendo UI PivotGrid widget."
 slug: howto_use_include_operator_pivotgrid
 ---